Nonresonant Casimir-Polder repulsion with a monolayer topological insulator: Diluting a Chern insulator

 \section{Diluting a Chern insulator}

 To obtain the nonresonant Casimir-Polder interaction energy between an atom and a dielectric slab, one can either calculate (via quantum mechanical perturbation theory) the energy level shift in an atom induced by the presence of the dielectric~\cite{wylie-sipe1985}, or employ the method of ``Lifshitz rarefaction", in which one typically starts from the Casimir-Lifshitz (CL) energy between two dielectric slabs and dilute one of the slabs into a gas of free atoms~\cite{lifshitz1955,bordag}.
 The first method was used in Ref.~\cite{lu2025} to obtain the nonresonant Casimir-Polder energy of a circularly polarized atomic state near a Chern insulator, leading to Eq.~(9) in the same reference.
 Here, we shall show that Lifshitz rarefaction also leads to the same result.
 The zero-temperature CL energy for a pair of coplanar Chern insulators has already been obtained in Ref.~\cite{pablo2014}.
-Thus, rather than doing a fresh calculation of the CL energy between a Chern insulator and a dielectric slab, and diluting the slab into a gas of atoms, we work with the CL energy for two Chern insulators and dilute one of the Chern insulators into a two-dimensional gas of atoms.
-Our choice of diluting the Chern insulator will give rise to atoms that are polarized parallel to the plane of the Chern insulator, which is sufficient for our purpose.
+Thus, rather than doing a fresh calculation of the CL energy between a Chern insulator and a dielectric slab, and diluting the slab into a gas of atoms, we work with the CL energy for two Chern insulators and dilute one of the Chern insulators into a gas of atoms.
+Since two Chern insulators with nonzero Hall conductivities can repel each other, the rarefaction derivation indicates the possibility that a circularly polarized atomic state and a Chern insulator can also repel each other.

 \